Logical blocks for fault-tolerant topological quantum computation: Appendix

 In this section we explain how to convert a template $(\mathcal{L}, F)$ to a system $\Phi=(\mathcal{Q}, \mathcal{P}, \mathcal{O})$ of physical instructions on static qubits for circuit-based quantum computation.
 We walk through the phase gate example in the following section.
 Let the coordinates of the complex $\mathcal{L}$ be given by $(x,y,z)$.

-\textbf{The quantum system $\mathcal{Q}$.} Logic block templates have no directional preference; the notion of space and time are on equal footing.
+\textbf{The quantum system $\mathcal{Q}$.} Logic block templates have no directional preference; the notions of space and time are on equal footing.
 To compile a template into physical instructions for CBQC we must break this symmetry (due to the static nature of qubits assumed in CBQC).
-In particular, to map a template to a sequence of stabilizer measurements on a 2D array of qubits, we first choose a coordinate direction, say $\hat{z}$ and define it as the physical time direction.
-For each time-slice, we have a 2D sub-complex of the template, upon each vertex of which we place a qubit.
+In particular, to map a template to a sequence of stabilizer measurements on a 2D array of qubits, we first choose a coordinate direction, say $\hat{z}$, and define it as the physical time direction.
+For each time slice, we have a 2D subcomplex of the template, upon each vertex of which we place a qubit.
 Vertices with the same $x$ and $y$ coordinate but different $z$ coordinates correspond to the same qubit at different times.
 This defines the quantum system $\mathcal{Q}$.

-\textbf{The input and output ports $\mathcal{P}$.} The ports are simply given by the set of set of qubits at the first and final time-slices.
-In particular, if the template complex $\mathcal{L}$ has $z$ coordinates spanning $z\in[0,1,\ldots, T]$, then the set of qubits living on vertices at $z=0$ ($z=T$) define one or more surface codes forming the input (output) ports.
+\textbf{The input and output ports $\mathcal{P}$.} The ports are simply given by the set of qubits at the first and final time slices.
+In particular, if the template complex $\mathcal{L}$ has $z$ coordinates spanning $z\in[0,1,\ldots, T]$ then the set of qubits living on vertices at $z=0$ ($z=T$) define one or more surface codes forming the input (output) ports.

-\textbf{The physical instructions $\mathcal{O}$.} At a high level, each slice of the complex for a different $z$ coordinate corresponds to a different set of stabilizer measurements that are to be performed at a given time-step.
-For example, on a given time slice, each face in the absence of features corresponds to a bulk surface-code stabilizer check measurement, as depicted in Fig.~\ref{figToricCode}.
+\textbf{The physical instructions $\mathcal{O}$.} At a high level, each slice of the complex for a different $z$ coordinate corresponds to a different set of stabilizer measurements that are to be performed at a given timestep.
+For example, on a given time slice, each face in the absence of features corresponds to a bulk surface code stabilizer check measurement, as depicted in Fig.~\ref{figToricCode}.
 The features on the template determine stabilizer measurements to perform, and may have different meanings depending on whether they lie in the $x-y$ plane (a slice of constant time), or if they have a component in the time direction, as is due to the asymmetry between space and time.